Logo Icon

 • Speed and accuracy are vital, so practice solving questions under timed conditions to enhance your time management skills.

 • It is imperative to check on time while attempting the logical reasoning section.
-This way, you will know how long it takes you to solve each question.
+This way, you will know how long you take to solve each question.

 • Learn time management tips for CLAT and easy techniques to solve logical reasoning questions.
 This will help you solve tricky questions quickly in the exam.

-• Additionally, develop the habit of quickly scanning the question paper and identifying more straightforward questions to tackle first, saving more complex questions for later.
+• Additionally, develop the habit of quickly scanning the question paper and identifying easier questions to tackle first, saving more complex questions for later.

 • If a question seems tricky, skip it.
 Do not think it over, as it can waste time.